 The ability for employees to work remotely has triggered significant workplace change.
 Some jobs are more suited to remote working than others – recruiters, engineers and writers, for example, are just some of the people finding it easy to work remotely.
 However, in some cases, entire business functions, such as call centres, are run with people working remotely, sometimes on the other side of the world.

 More people are working remotely now than ever before.
-One US study suggests that 63 million adults will work remotely this year – and that trend is likely to continue.
+One 2019 Australia study reported that 68% of Australian employers allowed remote work – and that trend is likely to continue.